earik87/visualize-ultrafast-data/README.md

 ### Prerequisites

-For dashboard users, you do not need anything other than browser.
+For end-users, you do not need anything other than a browser.<br/>
 For developers who want to improve this app or develop their own, followings are needed;
 - Python (source code is in Python language).
 - Jupyter Notebook.